Azure-Samples/operator-insights-data-ingestion/samples/azure-databricks/README.md

 ## When to use Azure Databricks to ingest in to Azure Operator Insights

-Azure databricks provides a convenient solution for ingesting from a variety of data sources directly in to an [Azure Operator Insights data product](https://learn.microsoft.com/en-us/azure/operator-insights/).
+Azure Databricks provides a convenient solution for ingesting from a variety of data sources directly in to an [Azure Operator Insights data product](https://learn.microsoft.com/en-us/azure/operator-insights/).

-Using Databricks is ideal if:
+Using Databricks is recommended if:

 - The data source is supported by Azure Databricks
   - For information about connecting to other supported data sources, see [Azure Databricks documentation/Connect to data sources (MS Learn)](https://learn.microsoft.com/en-us/azure/databricks/connect/)